takeyan1004/hello-world/README.md

-# hello-world
+# Javascript application
-Just another repository
-But, this is the master file.
+This is the folder for making some apps built by Javascript